 - Teachers can view their schools' results and share them.

 - KidsVoting can be used in large general elections but also as a tool for student council voting or other school elections.

 - All voting is anonymous.
-Kids are assigned a Voter ID.
+If preferred, kids are assigned a Voter ID.